Fulminacci: Music career

 His debut single, "Borghese in borghese", was released in January 2019 by Maciste Dischi.
 He initially decided not to reveal his real name and surname.
 For that reason, he decided to adopt the stage name "Fulminacci", chosen after brainstorming for something "unexpected and very personal".
 His pseudonym creates an assonance with his surname, and is typically used as an exclamation in comics.

 His second single, "La vita veramente", was released in February 2019, and followed by "Una sera", which was one of the first songs he wrote.

 His debut studio album, also titled La vita veramente and featuring all of his previous singles, was released by Maciste Dischi and distributed by Artist First on 9 April 2019.
 The album was produced by Federico Nardelli and Giordano Colombo.
-Shortly after the album's release, Fulminacci took part in the 2019 International Worker's Day concert in Piazza San Giovanni Laterano, Rome, annually supported by Italian trade unions CGIL, CISL and UIL.
+Shortly after the album's release, Fulminacci took part in the 2019 International Workers' Day concert in Piazza San Giovanni Laterano, Rome, annually supported by Italian trade unions CGIL, CISL and UIL.
 He performed at several Italian music festivals, including the Mi Ami Festival in Milan, the Mind Festival in Montecosaro, the Goa-Boa Festival in Genoa and the Flowers Festival in Turin.

 During the summer of 2019, Fulminacci released the music videos for the songs "Resistenza" and "Tommaso", both featured in his debut album.
 In July 2019, La vita veramente received the Targa Tenco for Best Debut Album.

 In December of the same year, he was named Artist of the Year at the Rockol Awards 2019.
 On 6 December 2019, he also released the vinyl version of his debut album, featuring the singles "Le ruote, i motori" and "San Giovanni".